vakila/vakila.github.io/_posts/2016-08-02-outreachy-halftime-ish-update.md

 title: "Outreachy halftime(ish) update"
 ---

 It feels like yesterday that I [started my Outreachy internship]({% post_url 2016-05-23-outreachy-what-how-why %}), but it was actually over 2 months ago!
 For the last couple of weeks I've been on Outreachy hiatus because of [EuroPython](https://ep2016.europython.eu/en/), moving from [Saarbrücken to Berlin](https://goo.gl/maps/Rp7qp5Dvg5C2), and my mentor being on vacation.
 Now I'm back, with 6 weeks left in my internship!
-So it seems like a good moment to check in and reflect on how things have been going so far, and what's in store for the left of my time as an Outreachyee.
+So it seems like a good moment to check in and reflect on how things have been going so far, and what's in store for the rest of my time as an Outreachyee.

 ## What have I been up to?